mervick/emojionearea/README.md

       autoHideFilters   : false, // auto hide filters panel

-      useSprite         : true, // use sprite instead of images, is awesome, but not works in old browsers
+      useSprite         : true, // use sprite instead of images, is awesome, but not works in old browsers shortnames        : false, // if true - will converts emojis to short names,
+                                 // by default converts emojis to unicode characters

       filters: {
         // customize filters & emoji buttons